Myopia: understanding short-sightedness in children

 How do I know if my child has myopia?

 While some of the above symptoms are tell-tale signs your child may have myopia, if they fail to communicate their symptoms with you (like having headaches or noticing eyestrain), there are other key signs you can look out for.
-These include clumsiness, lack of concentration or sometimes falling behind on schoolwork.
+These include clumsiness, lack of concentration, difficulty reading words from a distance, such as a school whiteboard, falling behind on schoolwork & fatigue, in some cases.

-If you notice any of these signs and you’re concerned your child may have myopia, it’s best to book them into your local Boots Opticians for an eye test (if they’re under 16 or under 19 years old and in full-time education, they’re entitled to a free NHS eye examination).
-You can do this online, in-store using our store locator or by calling 0345 125 3752.*
+If you notice any of these signs & you’re concerned your child may have myopia, it’s best to book them into your local Boots Opticians for an eye test (if they’re under 16 or under 19 years old & in full-time education, they’re entitled to a free NHS eye examination).
+You can do this online, in-store using our store locator or by calling 0345 125 3752.**

 Although there’s no cure for myopia, the good news is that it can be treated with corrective glasses or contact lenses which work by changing the way the central light rays bend into the eyes.

 You may also want to look into Essilor®Stellest® lenses.
 These are their latest innovation to slow down myopia progression in children.
-Essilor® Stellest® lenses slow down myopia progression by 67% on average, compared to single vision lenses, when worn 12 hours a day, every day.
+Essilor® Stellest® lenses slow down myopia progression by 67% on average, compared to single vision lenses, when worn 12 hours a day†.

 Find out more about Essilor® Stellest® lenses today